micronDLA/SDK/README.md

 # 1. Installation

+Request pico-computing installer and docker images in [here](https://picocomputing.zendesk.com/hc/en-us).
+We will reply your request with the files you need for installation.

 There are 2 ways to setup:
  1. install [pico-computing](#pico-computing) and use the [docker image](#docker-image)
  2. install [pico-computing](#pico-computing) and do [manual installation of SDK](#manual-installation)